ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/how-to/setup-aggressive-caching.java.markdown

 The aggressive caching feature goes even further.
 Enabling it means that the client doesn't need to ask the server.
 It will simply return the response directly from a local cache without any usage of `304 Not Modified` status.
 Results will be returned very fast.

-Here's how it works: The client subscribes to [server notifications](../changes/what-is-changes-api).
+Here's how it works: The client subscribes to server notifications using the [Changes API](../changes/what-is-changes-api).
 By taking advantage of them, he is able to invalidate cached documents when they are changed.
 The client knows when it can serve the response from the cache, and when it has to send the request to get the up-to-date result.

 {WARNING:Important}
 Despite the fact that the aggressive cache uses the notifications to invalidate the cache, it is still possible to get stale data because of the time needed to receive the notification from the server.
 {WARNING/}

+Options for aggressive caching can be set in the Document Store conventions:

+{CODE:java aggressive_cache_conventions@ClientApi\HowTo\SetupAggressiveCaching.java /}

 We can activate this mode globally from the store or per session.